GSA/datagov-compliance/codimd-scratchpad.md

 ' !include C4_Container.puml

 LAYOUT_WITH_LEGEND()
-title data.gov boundary view
+title dashboard.data.gov boundary view

-Person(public, "Public Dashboard Viewer", "A member of the public or agency personnel")
+Person_Ext(public, "Public Dashboard Viewer", "A member of the public or agency personnel")

 note as EncryptionNote
 All connections depicted are encrypted with TLS 1.2 unless otherwise noted.